eccanto/base-cucumber-selenium-java/README.md

 #### Set up the Git hooks custom directory

-After cloning the repository run the following command in the repository root, this ensures that library tests are run before each push into the repository to maintain the quality of the project:
+After cloning the repository run the following command in the repository root, this ensures that static analysis tools are run before each push into the repository to maintain the quality of the project:

 ```bash
 git config core.hooksPath .githooks